Nectarivore: Birds

 Nectar-feeding is widespread among birds, but no species consumes nectar exclusively.
 Most combine it with insectivory for a mixed diet.
 Of particular interest are three lineages of specialized nectarivorous birds: the hummingbirds (Trochilidae), sunbirds (Nectariniidae) and honeyeaters (Meliphagidae).
 These groups have adapted to permit a nectar-central diet, showing higher activity of digestive enzymes which break down sugars, higher rates of absorption of sugars, and altered kidney function.
 To maintain flight a bird must rapidly excrete much of the water content of the nectar it consumes.
 A hummingbird's kidneys are capable of rapidly producing large quantities of hyposmotic urine i.e. urine containing a lower concentration of dissolved substances than the blood.
-Some other bird groups have one or more similar specializations – for instance, the Lories, one group of Australasian parrots within the larger parrot family Psittacidae, possess similar digestive modifications.
+Some other bird groups have one or more similar specializations – for instance, Loriini, one group of Australasian parrots within the larger parrot family Psittacidae, possess similar digestive modifications.
 These are examples of parallel evolution.

 The Hawaiian honeycreepers have several species adapted to feed on nectar.

 The Hawaiian tree Metrosideros polymorpha is heavily dependant on the pollination of the more or less nectarivorous honeycreepers.